-However, consideration of your request has been complicated since November 2016 by the fact that persons with an interest in information in the investigation report and in emails between the OPCC and Lancashire Police have objected to disclosure of the same and have intimated civil proceedings against the Commissioner.
+However, consideration of your request has been complicated since November 2016 by the fact that persons with an interest in information associated with the conduct investigations have objected to disclosure and have intimated civil proceedings against the Commissioner.
 Civil proceedings have more recently been issued against the Commissioner, in which the misconduct investigation and the question of publication of the investigation report are in issue.